Did you know that Australia remains the most popular destination for Brits moving abroad?

 Where will you live in Australia?
 It is the sixth largest country in the world so there are many destinations to choose from.
 Here are favourites:

 The weather is pretty much fantastic all-year-round.
-The summer months are between December and February, so we advise you to move either just before or just after, because it can get very hot and humid.
+The summer months are between December and February, so we advise you to move either fly into Brisbane or Sydney just before or just after, because it can get very hot and humid.

 It is also advisable to avoid some of the annual holidays because the flights will be dearer and traffic will me busy.
 The country has the same holidays as the UK such as Christmas and Easter, and they also celebrate Australia Day on 26th January.
 What is more, they have a national day of remembrance called Anzac Day on 25th April.

 If you want to take your family pet with you, you do need to check vaccination and quarantine procedures.
 All furry felines and dogs being imported, whether it is for the first time or returning, must meet the standard Department of Agriculture, Fisheries and Forestry (DAFF) import conditions.